shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 She looked both ways before crossing the doorway.
 She ran silently into the shadows, avoiding the lantern lights.
 Not every building had guards 24/7, but there were a fair number of wolves walking around with lanterns winding down for the day.
 In an hour or so, they would all be gone, leaving only the night guards.
 But if she didn't show up to the barracks before then, they would start a search party for her, and that would stir up the whole town.

-She approached the Grand Barracks, and watched as Mudrich entered through the door to their bedroom.
+She approached the Grand Barracks, watching as Mudrich entered through the door to their bedroom.
 She had just missed her.

 Inside, Wryonin and Lemilay were sitting impatiently.